 - Sixty Kashmiri students in the Indian state of Uttar Pradesh were charged with sedition for supporting and waving Pakistani flags in a cricket match against India.
 Authorities later dropped the charges.

-- Authorities in South Indian state Kerala charged seven men, including students, with sedition charges after a complaint that they had declined to stand-up during the national anthem in a movie theater.
+- Authorities in South Indian state Kerala charged seven men, including students, with sedition charges after a complaint that they had declined to stand-up during the national anthem in a movie theatre.

 - Student leader Kanhaiya Kumar from prestigious Indian university Jawahar Lal Nehru University (JNU) was arrested and charged with sedition for shouting anti-India slogans.
 He was later released on bail.

 - In a bewildering case in South Indian state of Tamil Nadu, a record number of about twenty-thousand plus people, including men and women, who were agitating against a proposed nuclear plant were held for “waging war against the state” and around nine-thousand were booked under the sedition laws.

 India’s sluggish judicial system guarantees continued delays in settling of cases.
 When people are charged with the sedition laws:

 - They must be present in courts, as and when required

 - They get bound to spend loads of money on legal fee, to defend themselves.

 If the sedition charges are proven or not is a different case altogether, however, the process of defending oneself becomes the punishment due to the lengthy and sluggish judicial system.
 There are cases pending in Indian courts which have not been resolved for more than 20 years; people have died, but cases have not been solved.